MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 Enable built-in labeling for [supported Office files](sensitivity-labels-office-apps.md#office-file-types-supported) in SharePoint and OneDrive so that users can apply your [sensitivity labels](sensitivity-labels.md) in Office for the web.
 When this feature is enabled, users will see the **Sensitivity** button on the ribbon so they can apply labels, and see any applied label name on the status bar.

-Enabling this feature also results in SharePoint and OneDrive being able to process the contents of Office files that have been encrypted by using a sensitivity label.
+Enabling this feature also results in SharePoint and OneDrive being able to process the contents of Office files and [PDF documents](sensitivity-labels-office-apps.md#pdf-support) that have been encrypted by using a sensitivity label.
 The label can be applied in Office for the web, or in Office desktop apps and uploaded or saved in SharePoint and OneDrive.
-Until you enable this feature, these services can't process encrypted files, which means that coauthoring, eDiscovery, Microsoft Purview data loss prevention, search, and other collaborative features won't work for these files.
+Until you enable this feature, these services can't process encrypted files, which means that coauthoring, eDiscovery, data loss prevention, search, and other collaborative features won't work for these files.

-After you enable sensitivity labels for Office files in SharePoint and OneDrive, for new and changed files that have a sensitivity label that applies encryption with a cloud-based key (and doesn't use [Double Key Encryption](double-key-encryption.md):
+After you enable sensitivity labels for these files in SharePoint and OneDrive, for new and changed files that have a sensitivity label that applies encryption with a cloud-based key (and doesn't use [Double Key Encryption](double-key-encryption.md):

-- For Word, Excel, and PowerPoint files, SharePoint and OneDrive recognize the label and can now process the contents of the encrypted file.
+- For Word, Excel, and PowerPoint files, and uploaded [PDF files](sensitivity-labels-office-apps.md#pdf-support), SharePoint and OneDrive recognize the label and can now process the contents of the encrypted file.

 - When users download or access these files from SharePoint or OneDrive, the sensitivity label and any encryption settings from the label are enforced and remain with the file, wherever it is stored.
 Ensure you provide user guidance to use only labels to protect documents.
 For more information, see [Information Rights Management (IRM) options and sensitivity labels](sensitivity-labels-office-apps.md#information-rights-management-irm-options-and-sensitivity-labels).